 Company law governs the essential rules governing the creation, operation and management of businesses.
-Appropriate legal structuring and rigorous management help to ensure business continuity and prevent disputes.
-The law firm Lacombe Brisou will support you at every stage of your company’s life, from its creation to the resolution of disputes.
+Appropriate legal structuring and rigorous management ensure the long-term viability of your business and prevent disputes.
+Lacombe Brisou can help you at every stage of your company’s life, from its creation to the resolution of disputes.

 Structuring your business: Legal choices and key formalities